 If you trim the sugar leaves from your bud, you can still use them to make concentrates.

 Sugar leaves develop and grow out of cannabis colas, or buds, during the plant’s flowering stage.
 Colas typically begin forming slowly on the cannabis plant during the first 14 days of flowering.
 From day 14 to 28, bud development accelerates and sugar leaves begin to form.
 Both colas and sugar leaves are typically rich in trichomes, the tiny glandular hairs found all over the surface of the cannabis plant.
 Trichomes are responsible for producing cannabinoids and terpenes.
 High concentrations of trichomes add a sticky feel and crystal-like sheen to a cannabis plant surface, which is typically most apparent on colas and sugar leaves.
+While fan leaves found on the cannabis plant also have trichomes, they are far less concentrated in comparison.

 Trimming Sugar Leaves